GervinFung/gitignored/README.md

 #### Development and Testing

-Refer to `.env.example` which is an example file for you to know what key-value pairs are needed to develop this project
+Refer to `.env.example`, which is an example file for you to know what key-value pairs are needed to develop this project

-Then, create an `.env` file for development and an `.env.test` file for testing.
+Then, create an `.env`, file for development and an `.env.test` file for testing.
 Then copy the key-value pairs to it and then add the values

 #### Production and Staging